Intersec/selectic/doc/methods.md

 `clearCache(forceReset: boolean = false) => void`

-Whole cache in selectic are cleared, and so all options are refetched.
+Whole cache in selectic are cleared, and so all options are re-fetched.
 This method is mainly useful in _dynamic_ mode when data should be completely changed (due to some context change).

 If `forceReset` is set to `true`, the current selection is also cleared.
 Otherwise it keeps previous selection.